THD-AI-2023/AIN-B-3-Assistant-Systems/README.md

 - **Interactive Web Interface:** Built with Streamlit, offering a seamless and responsive user experience.
 - **Personalized Recommendations:** Utilizes Scikit-Learn algorithms to provide tailored suggestions.
-- **Data Analysis & Visualization:** Employs Pandas and Matplotlib for insightful data analysis and visualization.
+- **Data Analysis & Visualization:** Employs Pandas and Altair for insightful data analysis and visualization.
 - **Chatbot Support:** Integrates a Rasa-powered chatbot to assist users and enhance interaction.
 - **Robust Data Handling:** Implements strategies for outlier detection and augmentation with realistic fake data.